 Leaving Saxon standing by the fire pit, I made my way into the woods.
-Now was still not the time to hear his explanations.
 I needed a favor from the Finnfolk.
 The jar had to be carried down into the river and buried deep beneath the silt.

 I rapped on the what was left of the icy crust at the river’s edge; it was melting away fast.
 The weather was already returning to normal.
 As I waited for Naira to arrive, I tilted the jar in my hands and studied its contents.
 Early morning sun was just beginning to break through the gloom and a band of bright light glinted through the jar, sparkling and yellow.
 Sun should give the spell against Sjenka’s brand of evil an extra little kick.

 “You must have succeeded, “Naira’s voice broke through my thoughts.
 “The water is warming.
 What’s that you’ve got there?”